-For Clifton Hill, there are no major gaps in the existing open space network, with the only gap being the area between the railway and Hoddle Street.
-Given that people working in this precinct can access open space via the local street network, this is not identified as being a high priority to address.
+Clifton Hill has no major gaps in the existing open space network, the only gap being the area between the railway and Hoddle Street.
+Given that people working in this precinct can access open space via the local street network, this is not identified as a high priority to address.
 While no major redevelopment is planned, if the urban densities were to increase in the future between the railway and Hoddle Street, additional Small Local open space may be required to be provided.